Collaboration of Caring Experts

-The Division of GI Surgery is dedicated to providing patient-centered, expert care to patients with surgical diseases of the esophagus, stomach, gallbladder, small bowel, colon and rectum, using open, laparoscopic and robotic surgery.
-Our faculty, clinicians, and researchers have been recognized nationally, ranking in the top 20 Best Hospitals for Gastroenterology and GI surgery by U.S.News and World Report in the 2019.
-Our vast experience, dedication to patients and commitment to advancing GI Surgery care results in referrals from all over the Southeastern United States.
+The Division of Gastrointestinal Surgery is dedicated to providing patient-centered, expert care to patients with surgical diseases of the esophagus, stomach, gallbladder, small bowel, colon, rectum, and anus using open as well as minimally invasive approaches including laparoscopic, robotic, and transanal microscopic surgery.
+Our faculty including clinicians and researchers are recognized nationally.
+In 2019, UNC was ranked in the top 20 Best Hospitals for Gastroenterology and GI surgery by U.S.News and World Report.
+Our vast experience, dedication to the individual patient and commitment to advancing GI Surgery care attracts patients from all over the country and, in particular, the Southeastern United States.

-In addition to providing exceptional surgical care for common gastrointestinal diseases, the Division of GI Surgery participates in a variety of programs focused on giving patients the benefits of a large referral center with expert care addressing all areas of their clinical needs through collaboration with various specialists.
+In addition to providing exceptional surgical care for common gastrointestinal diseases, the Division of GI Surgery participates in a variety of programs that focus on giving patients the benefits of Multidisciplinary care through strong collaboration between leading experts in various specialties.

-- UNC Multidisciplinary Center for Inflammatory Bowel Diseases (IBD) is a collaborative effort involving surgeons, gastroenterologists, radiologists, pathologists and nutritionists who specialize in the care of patients with IBD (including Crohn’s, ulcerative colitis and indeterminate colitis).
+UNC Multidisciplinary Center for Inflammatory Bowel Diseases (IBD) is a collaborative effort involving renowned scientists, and clinical experts in gastroenterology, radiology, pathology, nutrition, entrostomal therapy nursing, and colo rectal surgery who specialize in the care of patients with IBD (including Crohn’s, ulcerative colitis and indeterminate colitis).